 Although both the Duolingo test and TOEFL are computerized, they have some differences.
 And these are not just confined to the location, timing, and price.

-The primary difference between them is that type of questions in Duolingo are distinct as compared to that of the traditional test.
+The primary difference between the tests is the type of questions.
+In Duolingo the questions are distinct as compared to the traditional test.
 You would notice that there are no long texts to read, listen to, or write.
 According to Duolingo’s Senior Marketing Manager, Jeffrey Tousignant, some questions are not something you would see in a regular English proficiency test.

 In TOEFL questions are based on real-life encounters and scenarios.
 In some cases, people prefer traditional tests that put them on a stable ground compared to others.